Modern history of Yemen: 2011 Yemeni Revolution and subsequent crisis

 On 22 May Saleh had agreed to the deal only to back away hours before the scheduled signing for the third time.
 On 23 May Sheikh Sadiq al-Ahmar, the head of the Hashid tribal federation, one of the most powerful tribes in the country, declared support for the opposition and his armed supporters came into conflict with loyalist security forces in the capital Sana'a.
-Heavy street fighting ensued, which included artillery and mortar shelling (see Battle of Sana'a).
+Heavy street fighting ensued, which included artillery and mortar shelling.

 Saleh and several others were injured and at least five people were killed by a 3 June rocket attack on the presidential compound when ordnance struck a mosque used by high-level government officials for prayer services.
 The next day, Vice President Abd al-Rab Mansur al-Hadi took over as acting president while Saleh flew to Saudi Arabia to be treated.
 As Saleh flew to the Saudi capital of Riyadh for surgery on 4 June, a cease-fire was brokered by Saudi Arabia's King Abdullah.

-In early July the government has repeatedly rejected the opposition's demands, including the formation of a transitional council with the goal of formally transferring power from the current administration to a caretaker government intended to oversee Yemen's first-ever democratic elections.
+In early July the government had repeatedly rejected the opposition's demands, including the formation of a transitional council with the goal of formally transferring power from the current administration to a caretaker government intended to oversee Yemen's first-ever democratic elections.
 In response, factions of the opposition announced the formation of their own 17-member transitional council on 16 July, though the Joint Meeting Parties that have functioned as an umbrella for many of the Yemeni opposition groups during the uprising said the council did not represent them and did not match their "plan" for the country.

+Post Yemeni Revolution (2011-Present)

+Transition of power and political challenges

+Following President Ali Abdullah Saleh's departure in early 2012, his vice president, Abd-Rabbu Mansour Hadi, assumed leadership amid expectations of democratic reforms.
+However, Hadi's administration struggled with internal divisions, economic challenges, and the rise of militant groups, notably the Houthi rebels in the north.

+Houthi rebellion and escalation

+In September 2014, the Houthis seized control of Yemen's capital, Sana'a, and later expanded their influence to other regions, including the strategic port city of Hodeidah.
+This move significantly altered the country's power dynamics and led to the formation of a unity government.

+Saudi-Led intervention and ongoing conflict

+In March 2015, a coalition led by Saudi Arabia initiated an air campaign aimed at restoring Hadi's government.
+This intervention marked the beginning of a protracted conflict that has resulted in thousands of deaths and a severe humanitarian crisis.